 John Moses Browning’s tried and true design hasn’t changed much over the years, but now there are some new features and more calibers, opening this pistol up to even more shooters.

 There are so many different types of 1911s on the market that almost no one knows where to start.
 The good news is that there’s a perfect 1911 for you at your preferred budget.

-Whether you’re scraping the bottom of the barrel to put enough cash together so you can join the club, or you’re looking to spend your tax refund on a high end 1911, the following list of best 1911s in any price range is designed to get you off on the right foot.
+Whether you’re scraping the bottom of the barrel to put enough cash together so you can join the club, or you’re looking to spend your tax refund on a high-end 1911, we’ve got you covered!

 Table of Contents